kellyhyun/beginner-s_luck/README.md

 ```
 ### Kivy
 Kivy is an open source GUI development package that allows users to build an app once and be used across all platforms.
 To utilize this package, the user must create both python and kivy code in order to create applications that are usable.
 When running the code on an IDE, make sure to restart kernel every time after use to ensure minimal error and issue.
-To install kivy, use the follwoing installation code:
+To install kivy, use the following installation code:

 ```
 pip install kivy